Philadelphia Day Trips

 Hershey’s Chocolate WorldNo chocolate lover should miss out on the treat of visiting Hershey's Chocolate World in the town where chocolate making has become an art.
 Billed as 'The Sweetest Place on Earth', it's about 90 miles (145km) from Philadelphia via Lancaster.
 The official visitors centre of the Hershey Foods Corporation offers free-of-charge factory tours.
 The Chocolate Tour begins in a tropical rainforest where the chocolate beans grow, following the journey as the beans make their way to the Hershey's factories.
 People can attend a 20-minute presentation on how Hershey's Chocolate is made, run every half hour in the 3D Theater Lobby.
 There are also gift and souvenir shops and a food court.

 Longwood Gardens © Jill Constantine

-Brandywine ValleyThe cultural and historical hub of Brandywine Valley sits about 35 miles (63km) west of Philadelphia, on US 1 which is accessibly by both bus and train.
+Brandywine ValleyThe cultural and historical hub of Brandywine Valley sits about 35 miles (63km) west of Philadelphia, on US 1, which is accessibly by both bus and train.
 It has magical landscapes, country inns, fascinating museums, and beautiful gardens, all found in the heart of Chester County.
-Visitors can enjoy Longwood Gardens, the Brandywine River Museum with its unique art collection in a grist mill, the Chaddsford Winery, the Simon Pearce glassblowing studio, and shopping in historic Kennett Square.
+Visitors can enjoy Longwood Gardens, the Brandywine River Museum with its unique art collection in a grist mill, the Chaddsford Winery, and shopping in historic Kennett Square.

 Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.